 As if traveling through a dozen bewildering dimensions wasn’t challenging enough for young theoretical physicist Mickey Haiku, he has the additional challenge of embarking on this weird odyssey as a pregnant female.

-Mickey Haiku has an unquenchable desire to make contact with another dimension.
-His reclusive hermit-like existence in an off-campus basement apartment near Northwestern University in Evanston, Illinois – which he shares with a fellow graduate student, a laptop, and a large blackboard – is shattered when a being from a higher dimension contacts him.
-At first she is only able to speak his name, but soon her ghost-like image appears before him.
-As Eden becomes more real as she probes further and further into Mickey’s dimension, she helps him complete the computations necessary for him to enter her dimension.
+Mickey has an unquenchable desire to make contact with another dimension.
+His reclusive hermit-like existence in an off-campus basement apartment near Northwestern University in Evanston, Illinois is shattered when a being from a higher dimension contacts him.
+It begins with a disembodied voice calling his name, but a female image soon appears to help him complete the computations necessary for him to enter her dimension.

-The fateful day arrives for Mickey to crossover into a different dimension, but of course it doesn’t go as expected.
-The portal they open between their dimensions is not powerful enough for anything physical to pass through, only each other’s consciousness – Mickey’s into Eden’s body in her dimension and Eden’s into Mickey’s body in his dimension.
-While Mickey is stunned into inaction by what has happened, especially after learning the body he inhabits is pregnant, Eden gets to work right away.
+The fateful day arrives for Mickey to cross over, but the portal they open between their dimensions admits only each other’s consciousness – Mickey’s into Eden’s body in her dimension, and Eden’s into Mickey’s body in his dimension.
+While Mickey is stunned into inaction by what has happened, Eden gets to work right away.
 This was her plan all along, since only from Mickey’s dimension can she enlarge the portal they have opened enough for physical objects to pass through.
-Her dimension is crushingly overcrowded, so she plans to make available the wide open spaces of Mickey’s dimension for her people to invade and overwhelm with their superior numbers and technology.
+Her dimension is crushingly overcrowded, so she is going to make available the wide open spaces of Mickey’s dimension for her people to invade.

-Only there are other players in a higher dimension intent on preventing this from happening.
+Only there are other players in a yet higher dimension intent on preventing this from happening.
 They aid Mickey in his struggle to stop Eden and save his dimension.
-Yet there are still other players from still other dimensions, each intent on their own strategy, who thwart both Eden and Mickey.
-They send the two of them on a wild odyssey through many more weird dimensions on a quest to save all the dimensions.
+Yet there are other players from still other dimensions, each intent on their own strategy, who send the two of them on a wild odyssey through many more weird dimensions on a quest to save all the dimensions.
 For Eden and Mickey it’s a long strange trip back to their homes, and back into their original bodies.

-This grand tour of higher dimensions relies heavily on relativity, particle physics, quantum mechanics, string theory, and the theory of multiple worlds.
-But this is not a dry science tome.
-It is an inventive manic romp through the imagination, guided by a two brilliant people who become each other, beginning as adversaries, but not too adversarial since hurting the other would mean harming their own body, whose antagonistic relationship develops into each caring deeply for the person in their own body, which means caring for their own selves.
-Confusing?
-Yes, exceedingly.
+The two brilliant people who become each other begin as adversaries, but no too adversarial since hurting the other would mean harming their own body, whose antagonistic relationship develops into each caring deeply for the person in their own body, which ultimately means caring for their own selves.
 And then there is the ticking clock of the impending birth of Eden’s baby (which Mickey would have to give birth to).
-And don’t forget about the mathematical haiku.

 This science fiction novel of 116,700 words is a light-hearted romp through the extra dimensions we share our planet with.